Sardine

 Health Benefits

-- Excellent source of complete protein containing all nine essential amino acids, supporting muscle maintenance and tissue repair
+- High-quality complete protein with all essential amino acids supports muscle maintenance and recovery

 Buying Guide